spxp/spxp-specs/info/Comparison.md

 To see how SPXP addresses these requirements, see [here](./SPXP-in-a-nutshell.md).
 There is a list of challenges and features NOT supported by SPXP at the bottom of this page.

-### ActivityPub (gnuscial, Mastodon, Pleroma, Pixelfed, etc)
+### ActivityPub (gnusocial, Mastodon, Pleroma, Pixelfed, etc)
 [ActivityPub](https://www.w3.org/TR/2018/REC-activitypub-20180123/) uses a federated architecture.
 Users can freely chose their
 "home instance" from multiple available instance.
-To participate, the user needs to create an account on this home instance.
+To participate, the user needs to create an account on this home instances.
 It is possible to communicate with users beyond the home instance via federation.
 Data, like profile information or individual posts, is replicated as needed between instances.
 * Your ID is bound to the domain of your home instance
 * You don't have full control over your own profile
   Instance owners can close and delete your profile at any time and at their sole discretion - and sometimes even close the entire instance.
-  All your data and connections will be lost, at least until your last manual backup.
+  All your data and connections will be lost, at least since your last manual backup.
 Profile migrations are an afterthought and only possible if the instance owner collaborates.
   This is a violation of the *individual sovereignty* we are interested in.
 * You don't have full control over your own timeline